 Houston is the largest city in the state of Texas and the fourth largest city in the United States.
 The greater Houston area is estimated more than 3 million people and composes an area of over 600 square miles.

-Because the greater Houston area has the largest percentage of truck accidents in the state of Texas, Harris County residents should be aware of how to minimize the chances of being involved in a crash with the big rig.
+Because the greater Houston area has the largest percentage of truck accidents in the state of Texas, Harris County residents should be aware of how to minimize the chances of being involved in a crash with a big rig.

-The following are some safety recommendations for traveling around 18 wheelers.
+The following are some safety recommendations for traveling around 18-wheelers.

-Big trucks take up to 40 percent longer much to stop.
+Big trucks take up to 40 percent longer to stop.
 If a big rig is following you closely and you have to make a sudden braking maneuver, the odds of you getting hit by the big rig are significant.

 - Give turning trucks plenty of room.
-One major cause of truck accidents is the wide turning truck not accommodating other traffic.
+One major cause of truck accidents is the wide-turning truck not accommodating other traffic.
 Be careful not to get caught on a squeeze play by running out of roadway around a big rig that is turning.

 - Avoid truck blind spots.
 Big rigs are notorious for their blind spots on either side of the big truck as well as immediately in front and behind the vehicles.
-When you are in these blind spots, the truck driver will not know that you are there and the odds of an accident increase.
+When you are in these blind spots, the truck driver will not know that you are there, and the odds of an accident increase.

 - Careful passing– If you pass a tractor-trailer on the highway, do not move back over into its Lane until you are a safe distance in front of the truck.
 As set forth above, there is a blind spot in the front of the truck, and these big rigs take much longer to stop.

 What Should I do if I am involved in an accident with a tractor-trailer?

-If you or family member been in an accident with a commercial vehicle such as a tractor-trailer, semi-truck or garbage truck, it is important that you contact our truck accident team as soon as possible by calling Toll Free 1-866-758-4529.
+If you or a family member has been in an accident with a commercial vehicle such as a tractor-trailer, semi-truck or garbage truck, it is important that you contact our truck accident team as soon as possible by calling Toll Free 1-866-758-4529.

 Call Us at – 281-893-0760 – 24/7